Anatomy of a diamond

 If you do a little math, you will find that a total of 5 facets is required to create half a heart.
 Hence, you require an additional 5 facets to form a heart.
 When two additional star facets are polished on the crown area, the internal reflections cause the pointed heart shoulders to be squared off.

 This gives the heart image a completed look.
 All in all, the creation of one heart requires a total of twelve polished facets.

 Now that I had explained the creation of hearts, let’s take a look at how the arrows on the crown are brought to life.
 Wouldn’t it be a neat idea for us to catch those hearts with “arrows” symbolizing the arrows that a cupid uses?

 The technicality of the arrow creation is very similar to the process of creating the hearts.
-Opposing arrows are intertwined.
+Opposing arrows are intertwined and directly related to each other.
 A pair of pavilion lower half facets makes up the shaft of the arrow.
-The pointed tip of the arrow is caused by a reflection of opposing shaft.
+The pointed tip of the arrow is caused by a reflection of the opposing shaft.

-As you can see, each facet’s individual relationship to another plays an important role towards the overall look.
-If one facet is slightly out of alignment, it can set off a domino effect and the entire appearance of 8 hearts and 8 arrows will be disrupted.
+As you can see, each facet’s individual relationship to another plays an important role in the diamond’s overall look.
+If one facet is slightly out of alignment, it will set off a domino effect and the entire appearance of 8 hearts and 8 arrows will be distorted.

 Comparison of near hearts and arrows (top) vs perfect hearts and arrows diamond (bottom).